 Lake Geneva, Wisconsin

 Don’t miss: Check out the Independence Day Weekend event at Old World Wisconsin, a historical site that spans nearly 100 years of Wisconsin rural life.
 You’ll find costumed staff doling out history lessons about life way back when, as well as quaint stores that will make you feel like you’re shopping in the late 1800s.
-On July 2nd and 3rd, the site will offer patriotic decorations, live music, and food.
+The site will offer patriotic decorations, live music and food.

 Best for experiencing local flavor